qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 These differences are irrelevant when using standard tools to load, manipulate, and/or execute bitcode.

-The code below illustrates how a simple program looks like within a Base Profile
+The code below illustrates how a simple program looks within a Base Profile
 representation:

 ```llvm